 Moraine Lake Sunrise

-For Moraine Lake sunrise, we set our alarms for 3:20 to give us enough time to get to Lake Louise village to catch our shuttle.
-We were pleasantly surprised how quiet it felt at Moraine Lake.
+Even still, for our Moraine Lake sunrise experience, we set our alarms for 3:20 am to give us enough time to get to Lake Louise village to catch our shuttle.

 We had a perfect warm morning without much wind.
 The sky was clear and we were able to see the sunrise light the peaks of the mountains.
 While seeing the sunrise at Moraine Lake wasn’t overly interesting for the kids, even they could appreciate the beauty!
+We were pleasantly surprised how quiet it felt at Moraine Lake at this early hour.

 We had thought about renting a canoe at Lake Louise on the previous afternoon, but after seeing the line up, we decided to put this off for the next day.

-By around 9am, we were ready to go canoeing on Lake Louise.
-While we we knew this wasn’t as early as we wanted, it was the only way for us to fit it in.
+By around 9 am, we were ready to go canoeing on Lake Louise.
+While we knew this wasn’t as early as we wanted, it was the only way for us to fit it in.
 As we approached the Lake Louise Boathouse, we could see that it was already lined up on this beautiful Sunday morning.
 Thankfully, with a hotel guest priority line, we were able to walk right up to the front of the line.

 After our safety briefing, we were in our canoe (the fifth last one available) and on our way.
 We rented the canoe for one hour rather than 30 minutes, as we felt the 30 minutes would have been too short.
 With one hour, we were able to go to the end of the lake and back.